GrinonBarrett/Taksidos/Core Rules/3=Equipment/2=Armor.md

 A simple breast plate that covers the torso, protecting most vital organs.
 It also includes some padding and a cloth jacket to complement the protection.
 Cost to repair is $90 per point.

+**Etridarum**, $4,000, 27 lb.
+1/3
+A simple suit of plates and maile which is designed to conform to the Etrid body specifically.
+This design is a recent innovation by the Meolasine Empire.
+It also includes some padding and a cloth jacket to complement the protection.
+Cost to repair is $125 per point.

 **Lorica**, $5,500, 29 lb.
 2/4
 Functioning as a sort of light plate suit which extends only to cover the most vital areas. the entire suit can be easily stored for its mass.